Are There Natural Remedies for Cellulitis?

 Zinc

 Zinc is also a great supplementary mineral to take for the purpose of supporting your immune system.† In fact, this trace element is necessary for your immune system to function correctly.
-Since your body is already fighting off infection when you have cellulitis, a deficiency in zinc could lead to a long struggle to heal.†
+Since your body is already fighting when you have cellulitis, a deficiency in zinc could lead to a long struggle to heal.†

 You should take about 11 mg per day of zinc as an adult male or 8 mg per day as an adult female.
 You could zinc either through targeted supplements or through various food sources like vitamins C and E. The best sources of zinc are: